voxmedia/revenue-hiring/README.md

 # FAQ About Exercises

-* **Can I use jQuery, React, Underscore, or other external libraries?** – Yes, this is totally fine.
-None of these examples require this, but if you feel more comfortable using these libraries go ahead.
+* **Can I use jQuery, React, Underscore, or other external libraries?** – If you feel more comfortable using familiar libraries feel free to do so, but you are not required to.

 * **Who wrote this?
 I have so many questions** – Please send all questions to [brian.anderson@voxmedia.com](mailto://brian.anderson@voxmedia.com) and we'll try to answer them as quickly as possible.